Skip to main content Link Search Menu Expand Document (external link)

 • Discuss how the OS Kernel manages asynchronous inputs from various I/O devices.

-• Understand the implementation and operation of an interrupt-driven system for I/O handling.
+• Explain the implementation and operation of an interrupt-driven system for I/O handling.

-• Study Real-Time I/O Handling and Its Challenges
+• Practice on Real-Time I/O Handling and Summarize its Challenges

-• Explore the concept of latency and deadlines in real-time I/O request handling.
+• Explain the concept of latency and deadlines in real-time I/O request handling.

-• Discuss the strategies to manage multiple interrupt requests effectively.
+• Discuss and apply strategies to manage multiple interrupt requests effectively using priority levels.

 • Determine the Impact of Interrupt Load on System Performance